-NSG 503 | Advanced Pharmacology Across the Lifespan | 3 credits The purpose of this course is to increase knowledge and expertise in the principles of pharmacotherapeutics.
-Prescribing has become a major part of the role of advanced practice nurses while at the same time, prescribing has become more complex and polypharmacy is more prevalent with the possibility of adverse interactions.
-This course provides the student an opportunity to integrate previous knowledge and experience, develop self confidence, build expertise and observe the professional role of a primary care provider and a pharmacist.
+NSG 503 | Advanced Pharmacology Across the Lifespan | 3 credits

+The purpose of this course is to increase knowledge and expertise in the principles of pharmacotherapeutics across the lifespan.
+Prescribing has become a major part of the role of advanced practice nurse while at the same time, prescribing has become more complex and polypharmacy is more prevalent with the possibility of adverse interactions.
+This course provides the student an opportunity to integrate previous knowledge and experience, develop self confidence and build expertise to maintain efficacious outcomes while providing safety with prescribing practices.

-NSG 504 | Advanced Pathophysiology Across the Lifespan | 3 credits The purpose of this course is to increase knowledge, understanding and expertise in the principles of advanced pathophysiology.
+NSG 504 | Advanced Pathophysiology Across the Lifespan | 3 credits

+The purpose of this course is to increase knowledge, understanding and expertise in the principles of advanced pathophysiology.
 Through readings, lecture, case studies and exams the student will develop enhanced knowledge of the pathophysiology of the disease processes.
 Understanding the pathophysiologic process will facilitate the graduate student's progression to understanding the signs and symptoms of the disease process and allow for appropriate diagnosing and treatment.